fortrabbit/blog/web-hosting-and-open-source.md

 > A lot of people who work on open-source software don't mind making money elsewhere.
 They aren't anticommercial. -Jimmy Wales

-Open source projects require funding, entrepreneurship can be an effective model.
+Open source projects require funding.
+Entrepreneurship can be an effective model.
 A related business can provide the foundation for the independent development of the OSS project.
 From a business perspective, the popularity of an OSS project can generate the leads.
 For website or web application software, a hosting solution is an ideal match, as it is a service that users of the software will need anyway.
 They will be happy to support their heroes.

 Vercel is another hosting service with a tight open source software connection.
-The popular Next.js framework comes from Vercel.
+The popular Next.js (React) framework comes from Vercel.
+Nuxt, the Vue based alternative has Nuxt Studio, an add-on service for Nuxt content.

 The french PaaS Platform.sh is very close to Symfony project.
 The Symfony founder Fabien Potencier now works for them.